heinrich5991/libtw2/doc/datafile.md

 formally described.
 The format enables one to store fixed-size "items" along with variable-sized "data items".

-The format of designed in a way that makes it easy to directly load most parts into the memory (i. e. in version 4 everything except for the data block, as the data block is stored compressed in the file).
+The format is designed in a way that makes it easy to directly load most parts into the memory (i. e. in version 4 everything except for the data block, as the data block is stored compressed in the file).
 In this document the versions 3 and 4 of Teeworlds datafiles will be explained.